kyma-project/kyma-environment-broker/docs/03-02-runtime-components.md

 ### Remove an optional component from the disabled components list

-If you want to remove the option to disable components and make them required during SAP BTP,Kyma runtime installation, remove a given entry from the **optionalComponentsDisablers** list in the [`cmd/broker/main.go`](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/cmd/broker/main.go) file.
+If you want to remove the option to disable components and make them required during SAP BTP, Kyma runtime installation, remove a given entry from the **optionalComponentsDisablers** list in the [`cmd/broker/main.go`](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/cmd/broker/main.go) file.